-Time period Coverage Data requirements/calculation Data sources At time of BCG. • Nature of advance accounts • Treasury assessment, • Frequency and timeliness of • Accountant General covering the reconciliation clearance of advance • SAI preceding accounts • Central Bank fiscal year • Timeliness of clearance of advances
+Time period Coverage Data requirements/calculation Data sources At time of BCG.
+Nature of advance accounts. • Treasury. assessment, covering the preceding Frequency and timeliness of reconciliation of advance accounts.
+Accountant general.SAI. fiscal year.
+Timeliness of clearance of advances. • Central bank.